 We use a stripping table and it makes a hell of a difference when it comes to getting a great strip.
-The first few times we stripped Lily we just put her on a normal table and it was so much harder!!
+The first few times we stripped Lily, we just put her on a regular table, and it was so much harder!

-However, stripping tables can be a bit pricey so you can make do without, it will just be a little bit harder.
-The best thing about the stripping table, to be honest, is the waist strap, by not allowing Lily to be able to move around or run away you can get a nice even strip.
-Be prepared to take a good few hours out of your day as stripping Lily is normally a 2 or 3-hour job with a few loo breaks in between for her.
+However, stripping tables can be a bit pricey so you can make do without; it will just be a little bit harder.
+The best thing about the stripping table, to be honest, is the waist strap, by not allowing Lily to be able to move around or run away, you can get an even beautiful strip.
+Be prepared to take a good few hours out of your day as stripping Lily is usually a two or three-hour job, with a few loo breaks in between for her.

 Step Four, Finishing Touches

-Now that we have almost finished stripping Lily, it is time to do the finishing touches.This is when you will want to use that professional fine grooming knife that we mention in step one, to get the dead hair from around her eyes, ears and face.
+Now that we have almost finished stripping Lily, it is time to do the finishing touches, and this is when you will want to use that professional fine grooming knife that we mention in step one; to get the dead hair from around her eyes, ears and face.

 Check out a few of Lily’s favourite treats recipes to ensure you have enough for your furry friend.

 Another great post to check out is our Tropiclean, luxury 2 in 1, Pet Shampoo and Conditioner review.
 I love Tropiclean’s grooming products and if you haven’t checked them out it is worth ordering some of their luxury 2 in 1 shampoo and conditioner, as it will keep your pets newly stripped undercoat clean and fresh.

 Things To Note when Stripping A Border Terrier

 There are certain things to note and a few rules to follow when stripping your Border Terrier that I’ve listed below.